wtorresjr/wtorresjr/README.md

 Hi I'm Will Torres,

+A full-stack software engineer, I have about 20 years of experience in the tech world.
+I have served as a Team Leader or Supervisor for teams large and small and have experience leading projects of varying scales.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I'm Full Stack Software Engineer.
 I'm trying to come up with the next big thing in ABA (Applied Behavior Analysis).
 Along with being a software developer I'm also a behavior therapist.
 The project I've been devoting the majority of my time to is called Right-Track ABA.
 It's a client performance tracker for behaviors and skill acquisition tracker.
 I'm drawing on my experience as a behavior therapist to create a suite of tools to better serve the ABA community.
 If you're in the health care industry I would love to demo the app for you and get feedback.